 Our favourite rooms

 All rooms from the Castle category up can take one extra bed or cot, but the suites are much roomier – with separate living spaces and dining tables – and they all have space for two extra beds.
 One of the Grand State rooms has a decked balcony directly overlooking the countryside.
-For bigger families, there are the 14 three-storey lodges dotted around the grounds; they each have three ensuite bedrooms and sleep a maximum of six adults and two children (with two extra beds).
+For bigger families, there are the 14 three-storey lodges dotted around the grounds; they each have three ensuite bedrooms and sleep a maximum of six including children.
 They also have utility rooms, outdoor areas and enviably kitted-out oak kitchens with microwaves and dishwashers.

 There’s a heated indoor pool which features a Jacuzzi at one end; it’s adults-only from 7am–9.30am and again after 5.30pm, but firmly family-friendly for the rest of the day.
 Free swimming nappies are available – just grab a member of staff.
 The area contains a scattering of chic deckchairs and is utterly spotless.